 LETTERS OF RECOMMENDATION are an important part of the application process for both scholarships and admission to graduate schools.
 You should request letters from your professors a month prior to any deadlines so that they have time to write a carefully considered evaluation.
 Always provide your recommender with as much information about yourself and the grant for which you will apply.
 If you intend to file applications after graduation or if faculty members plan to leave Dartmouth, you may consider using the "Credentials Service - LEO" in Career Services.
 These recommendations will be kept on file for ten years.
 At your request Career Services will photocopy the original letters and mail copies wherever you designate.
 Do not use "LEO" for specific scholarship recommendations.
 Remember that individualized letters of recommendation, addressed to specific programs or scholarships for which you are applying, are far stronger than duplicated general-purpose letters.
 Letters of recommendation for Dartmouth administered grants should be submitted to: Scholarship.Advising@Dartmouth.edu.

 PRELIMINARY APPLICATIONS for Rhodes, Marshall, Mitchell, and Fulbright are due in June of each year.
-The scholarship application - downloadable from the applicable scholarship website - should be filled out as if it were the final application and should include a completed, typed application form, all essays, all letters of recommendation, and an unofficial transcript.
+The scholarship application, accessible online through the applicable scholarship website, should be filled out online as if it were the final application and should include the completed online application form, all essays* [see note below for those applying to the Rhodes and Mitchell scholarships], all recommendations, and an unofficial transcript.
 These applications will be read by a committee who will make comments and offer suggestions.
 The preliminary application (with comments) will be returned to you over the summer.
-The final application will be due in September.
-At this time, the revised application should include an official transcript with any summer grades.
-If the updated scholarship application form is not available by the preliminary application deadline, you should use the previous year’s application form as the applications generally change little from year to year.
+The final application will be due in September at the campus deadline.
+At this time, the revised application should include all supplementary materials, such as affiliation letters, language evaluations, etc. Once your fall term classes are finalized, you are responsible for submitting an official transcript to the Scholarships Office.
+If the updated scholarship application form is not available by the preliminary application deadline, you can often use the previous year's application form as the applications generally change little from year to year.
 For the final application due in September, you can then use the updated application form and make any necessary changes.
-This process is very important in order to guarantee that your September application is polished and complete.
-Please see RWIT or any writing advisor for help with your essays.
+The preliminary application process is very important in order to guarantee that your September application is polished and complete.
+You can seek writing and editing help with your essays, except for personal essays for the Rhodes and Mitchell scholarships, through RWIT or one of the Scholarship Advising writing advisors.